 People, generally, learn better through imitation.
 I’ve found that my kids’ writing seem to improve when I model it for them.
 So if I expect them to turn in a four paragraph work, I start off by providing them a graphic organizer: labelled paragraph one to four, indicating how many sentences each paragraph should have and outlining what ideas each paragraph should contain.
 Then I go ahead and provide a sample, paragraph by paragraph and encouraging them to produce something similar.

 Sometimes, it is through reading.
-Yesterday, my students and I read a short story about growing up and a particular sentence stood out for me.
+Yesterday, my students and I read a short story about growing up and a particular sentence stood out for me (story is available on CommonLit).
 While we examined the author’s use of similes, I highlighted that sentence and we discussed it.
 Next, I assigned the kids a task to write a similar sentence, describing what growing up means to them.

 Here is the prompt: